MockbaTheBorg/RunCPM/readme.md

 RunCPM so far runs only on the Arduino DUE, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
 RunCPM needs a SDFat library.
 I am using the one from https://github.com/greiman/SdFat/.<br>
 The file SdFatConfig.h of SdFat must be changed to: #define USE_LONG_FILE_NAMES 0 (if it is 1, RunCPM will fail if the folder contains files with long names).<br>
-RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.<br>
+RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.

 Arduino digital and analog read/write support was added by Krzysztof Klis via BDOS calls (see the bottom of cpm.h file for details).